defagos/defagos.github.io/_posts/2020-09-14-swiftui_collection_part2.md

 Note that we provide `.zero` as frame since SwiftUI is responsible of applying a suitable frame when the `UICollectionView` is actually drawn on screen.

 Compositional layouts are defined using sections, each section containing groups of items with supplementary or decoration views, and possibly independent orthogonal scrolling behavior.
-How and where this layout definition should be provided is yet still unclear, we just know it must somehow be provided to the `layout()` method.
+How and where this layout definition should be provided is yet still unclear, we just know it must ultimately be delivered by a `layout()` method.

-Before we proceed with finding how to actually provide a layout, let us first discuss how data will be loaded into the collection.
+Before we proceed with finding how to actually provide section layout definitions, let us first discuss how data will be loaded into the collection.

 ## Loading Data Into the Collection

 Since iOS 13 and tvOS 13, and in addition to compositional layouts, UIKit provides [diffable data sources](https://developer.apple.com/videos/play/wwdc2019/220) to incrementally update data associated with a collection and animate changes.
 Such data sources ensure that cells and underlying data stay consistent, avoiding crashes ususally associated with mismatches between data and layout.

-When a data change needs to be made, a corresponding snapshot must be created and applied to the data source, which then takes care of the rest.
+When a data change needs to be made, a corresponding snapshot must be created and applied to the data source, which then takes care of the updating the associated collection view.
 This approach is quite similar to how SwiftUI reacts to data changes in general: When a change is detected a new layout description is provided to represent the new state and SwiftUI takes care of applying it to update the content visible on screen.
 Diffable data sources therefore seem quite appropriate in achieving what we need.

-Let us first briefly consider things from the outside.
-From a client perspective, a parent content view which displays some `Model` conforming to `ObservableObject` into our `CollectionView` would roughly be implemented as follows:
+Let us first briefly consider from a client perspective.
+A parent content view which displays some `Model` conforming to `ObservableObject` into our `CollectionView` would roughly be implemented as follows:

 {% highlight swift %}
 struct ContentView: View {